MarkisDev/python-fun/README.md

-# python-fun
+# Random Python Scripts
 A repository with quite random python scripts, ranging from games to series!
-This is just me exploring python :) Feel free to use these scripts if you like it!
+This is just me exploring Python, feel free to use them!

+*Note : All the scripts will be properly commented.
+If you have any questions feel free to contact me via [Discord](https://discord.io/dev)*

+*Check out my official [website](https://markis.dev) and stay tuned for more cool stuff!*